 The instructions given in this tutorial should work for just about any rectangular bag or purse, regardless or how wide or tall.

 Materials For Lining This Bag

-- Crocheted Bag
+- Knit or Crocheted Bag

 - Fabric (I purchased half a meter and used about half of that for this bag.)
 Go for a strong cotton, or any other strong material.

 - Tape Measure

 To use the formula, you will need the following measurements of your crocheted bag:

 - Seam allowances are added after the measurements of the bag have been determined.